Pure Land Buddhism: Terminology

-Another common name for the Pure Land school in Chinese Buddhism is "Lotus School" (Chinese: 蓮宗; pinyin: Liánzōng), drawing its name from the various Pure land Lotus Societies, the first of which was founded by Huiyuan (334–416).
+Another common name for the Pure Land school in Chinese Buddhism is "Lotus School" (蓮宗 (Liánzōng)), drawing its name from the various Pure land Lotus Societies, the first of which was founded by Huiyuan (334–416).
 In Japanese Buddhism meanwhile, another name for the Pure Land schools is "Nembutsu school".

-When referring to traditions which focus on rebirth in the pure land of Amitabha (Jp: Amida), scholars may also use the term "Amidism".
+When referring to traditions which focus on rebirth in the pure land of Amitabha (阿弥陀, amida), scholars may also use the term "Amidism".
 Similarly, traditional sources do sometimes speak of "Amida's Dharma."

 India

 Inscribed pedestal with the first known occurrence of the name of Amitabha Buddha (c.
 153 CE).
 The Brahmi inscription states "Bu-ddha-sya A-mi-tā-bha-sya"; "Of the Buddha Amitabha."

 Mindfulness of the Buddha

 Teachings which focus on seeking rebirth in a buddha-field (buddhakṣetra) were first developed in Indian Mahayana Buddhist Sutras, and were very popular in Kashmir and Central Asia, where they might have originated.
 The methods taught in the Mahayana sources which discuss buddhakṣetras are generally devotional Mahayana forms of the classic Buddhist practice known as mindfulness of the Buddha (Skt. ').
 Andrew Skilton argues that the intermingling of Mahāyāna teachings with Sarvāstivādin meditation traditions in Kashmir led to the Buddha meditation practices which later influenced Pure Land in China.

 Remembrance of the Buddha is an early Buddhist practice which was taught in the Early Buddhist Texts.
 According to Paul Harrison, the term anusmṛti means 'recollection', 'remembrance', and, by extension, 'calling to mind', 'keeping in mind' (cf. smriti, commonly translated as 'mindfulness').
 Buddha recollection was part of a group of anusmṛti practices.
 In the Anguttara Nikaya, one finds six anusmṛtis: the Buddha, the Dhamma, the Sangha, sila (moral observance), caga (liberality), and the devata (gods).
 In the Sutta Nipata, a Brahmin follower of the Buddha, named Pingiya, notes that even though his physical state does not allow him to be with the Buddha personally,there is no moment for me, however small, that is spent away from Gotama, from this universe of wisdom, this world of understanding ... with constant and careful vigilance it is possible for me to see him with my mind as clearly as with my eyes, in night as well as day.
 And since I spend my nights revering him, there is not, to my mind, a single moment spent away from him.The Ekottara-agama (EA) also contains various unique passages on buddhānusmṛti.
 EA III, 1 (Taisho Vol. II, p.
 554a7-b9) states that buddhānusmṛti can lead to the unconditioned, nirvana, as well as magic power.
 This sutra explains that a monk should sit down and "contemplates the image of the Tathagatha without taking his eyes off it...he calls to mind the qualities of the Tathagatha."
 These qualities which one contemplates include his vajra body, ten powers, his moral qualities, samadhis and wisdom (prajña).